 Trio Wins Nobel Prize In Physiology Or Medicine For Work On Cell Metabolism

-Three scientists who studied how cells sense and adapt to oxygen levels have been awarded the Nobel Prize in Physiology or Medicine — the first recipients of prestigious awards for 2019.
+Three scientists who studied how cells sense and adapt to oxygen levels have been awarded the Nobel Prize in physiology or medicine — the first recipients of prestigious awards for 2019.

-William G. Kaelin, Jr., of the Dana-Farber Cancer Institute and Harvard University, Sir Peter J. Ratcliffe, of Oxford University and the Francis Crick Institute, and Gregg L. Semenza, of Johns Hopkins University were jointly awarded the prize.
+William G. Kaelin Jr. of the Dana-Farber Cancer Institute and Harvard University, Peter J. Ratcliffe of Oxford University and the Francis Crick Institute and Gregg L. Semenza of Johns Hopkins University were jointly awarded the prize.

 BREAKING NEWS:— The Nobel Prize (@NobelPrize) October 7, 2019